Survey Outlines BSC/Facility Sustainability and ESG Goals

 Unfortunately, talk is cheap, and the lack of financial support could be a big reason why BSCs are inconsistent with the promotion of green-certified product usage.
-According to the survey, not even two thirds of facility executives are willing to pay extra for these sustainable efforts.
-In fact, almost half of facility executives still prioritize overall contract price over sustainability or even infection control efforts when considering a bid.
+According to the survey, not even two thirds (only 59 percent) of facility executives are willing to pay extra for these sustainable efforts.
+In fact, almost half (48 percent) of facility executives still prioritize overall contract price over sustainability or even infection control efforts when considering a bid.

 As bad as that might sound, that reality is a bit better than what many BSCs think.
 According to the survey, 84 percent of contractors believe their customers prioritize a competitive bid over sustainability or infection prevention programs, versus the 48-percent reality.

 Disconnects between building service contractors and their facility executive customers extend beyond product use into overall sustainable and ESG offerings.
 The survey found that facility executive customers not only want their cleaning contractors to use green-certified products, they also expect BSCs to provide programs that will support sustainability and ESG initiatives.
-Unfortunately, less than half of contractors actively promote those offerings that help support such initiatives.
-For the others, this is a missed opportunity because the bulk of facility executives include custodial programs as part of their overall sustainability plans for the facility.
+Unfortunately, only 46 percent of contractors actively promote those offerings that help support such initiatives.
+For the other 54 percent, this is a missed opportunity because 64 percent of facility executives include custodial programs as part of their overall sustainability plans for the facility.

 Again, here’s a situation where reality is better than perception.
 Sixty-eight percent of BSCs who were asked if clients would pay more to properly compensate frontline workers believed it would never happen.
 BSCs were also skeptical on whether clients would pay more for the use of products and equipment that contribute to facility sustainability — 78 percent believe they would not.